-In the following article, we will look at the very best hiking backpacks for men.
+In the following article, we will look at the best hiking backpacks for men.
 One of the first things to consider when searching for a new backpack is back length (we’re referring to hiking backpacks or day packs that fall between the 15-35 litre range).
 A lot of products are now offering two or more fixed back length options for experimenting on the same model.

 Main image credit: David Lintern